AxisCommunications/media-stream-library-js/README.md

 can look at the latter component and build your own player, using the `Container`, `Layer`, and `PlaybackArea` components.

-## Basic requirements
+### Basic requirements

-This library specifically targets [AXIS IP cameras](https://www.axis.com/products/network-cameras) because we make underlying API-calls to AXIS specfic APIs to get the video streams.
+The player specifically targets [AXIS IP cameras](https://www.axis.com/products/network-cameras) because we make underlying API-calls to AXIS specfic APIs to get the video streams.

 **Firmware requirements**